 Vision, Mission, Core Values, Leadership Motto, and Code of Ethics

-OTAC serves, supports, and promotes the profession of occupational therapy and its practitioners.
+OTAC is the collective voice that serves, promotes, and supports the profession of occupational therapy and its practitioners.

 The Occupational Therapy Association of California adheres to the following core values to guide the Association's actions and decisions in pursuing its vision and mission, and carrying out the Strategic Plan.

 - INTEGRITY and COMPETENCE in its service to members, consumers, and other stakeholders.

 - PROGRESSIVE LEADERSHIP in providing vision for advancement of the profession.

 - ADVOCACY to secure and advance occupational therapy as a viable profession through legislative and political involvement.

 - AGGRESSIVE PROMOTION and ACCURATE REPRESENTATION of the profession in the marketplace.